 One of our key roles at Pure Exploration is to facilitate participant’s personal development journeys.
 The nature of the Adventure Guide Program is to create positive change within each individual.
 The program consists of a core syllabus of personal development and leadership skills, with participants learning relevant models and theories.
 You should expect weekly workshops and discussions surrounding the subjects.
 Month one focuses on personal development, resilience, team bonding and building.
 You will be introduced to various action-based learning activities, be comfortable giving and receiving feedback and take part in a goal setting workshop.
 This is a valuable experience where you can plan and lay down the foundations needed to achieve both your short-term and long-term goals.
 Month two will focus on group dynamic and outdoor theory, by the end you will have the chance to run a group reflection/debrief and have a thorough understanding of what makes an effective team.
 Your final month will be based around leadership, and you will all take turns in leading the group day by day.
 This includes managing timings, logistics and teaching sessions.
 Regardless of whatever reasons there were for signing up to the program initially, the focus on personal growth and leadership is always a big hit with program participants!

 Where to from here?
 If you’d like some more information about our Adventure Guide Program in Queenstown, our Adventure Guide Program in Patagonia or our Expedition Leader Program, our team would love to hear from you!
-We still have a single spaces left for our Queenstown September 2019 program (at 2019 pricing!) or alternatively we have several dates for 2020 departures already.
 What are you waiting for?